srosendal/vim-bindings/README.md

 Change behaviour of Caps lock to
 1. CTRL-HJKL as arrow-keys
 2. CTRL-IO as HOME-END keys
+3. CTRL-UN as PGUP-PGDOWN keys
-3. CAPSLOCK to ESCAPE key
+4. CAPSLOCK to ESCAPE key

 xmodmap script is made
 xmodmap script is to be run, prefferably at startup